renatomatos79/redis-cluster-k8s/readme.txt

 => 172.17.0.7:6379 172.17.0.8:6379 172.17.0.9:6379 172.17.0.10:6379 172.17.0.11:6379 172.17.0.12:6379

 3) Finally, we are able to run this final command.
-After running this command answer YES to create the cluster kubectl exec -it redis-cluster-0 -- redis-cli --cluster create 172.17.0.7:6379 172.17.0.8:6379 172.17.0.9:6379 172.17.0.10:6379 172.17.0.11:6379 172.17.0.12:6379 --cluster-replicas 1
+After that, in the command prompt answer YES to create the cluster kubectl exec -it redis-cluster-0 -- redis-cli --cluster create 172.17.0.7:6379 172.17.0.8:6379 172.17.0.9:6379 172.17.0.10:6379 172.17.0.11:6379 172.17.0.12:6379 --cluster-replicas 1

 # Let's verify the Cluster Deployment